 3D printing was originally used to quickly make prototypes in the manufacturing industry, including the medical device industry.
 3D printing has gained momentum as a manufacturing procedure by itself.
 Almost every day, over the last several months, there have been inspiring stories about how 3D printers are being used to create realistic implants.
 This is becoming more and more common among doctors and medical researchers.
 3D printing has become the tool to enable researchers to create custom vertebrae and functional prosthetic hands.
 It is unquestionable that the impact that 3D printing will have on the field is huge but this is part of a wider picture dubbed the fourth industrial revolution.
 You can find out more by going to https://www.salesforce.com/blog/2018/12/what-is-the-fourth-industrial-revolution-4IR.html.
 It will be fascinating to see how far 3d printing will go.
 In fact, researchers are even trying to print fully functional organs (kidney, liver).
 Now is the era of 3D printing, where we can print our own parts, or as “New Yorker” put it: It is now possible to “print thyself.”

 In medicine, it has had most success with prosthetics, dental work, and hearing aids, which can all be made from plastic or other materials and often needs to be tailored to a specific patient.
+3D printing allows us to make these products at a much faster rate and at less expense, to help meet growing demand.
+3D hearing aids in particular are an exciting development, which could lead to other innovations in the field, such as the tvears that are now available.
 Customization is key for 3D printings success.
 Knee replacement is a very common procedure, but even the largest manufacturer of artificial knee implants has six or so different types and sizes of knees.
 With 3D printing, doctors aren’t limited to those six knees.
 They can design one specific to each patient.
 Projects like OpenHand Project, have aimed solely to establish a series of open-source hand designs, which can be easily customized and printed locally which would result in lower costs of printed prosthetic hands.
 So far, advancement in printed human tissue has not been to the level compared to other areas.
 3D printed functional tissues in Petri dishes have seen application to be viable for testing drugs, and larger realistic surgical models have been useful for surgeons to practice technique before the actual operation.